IPILabs/shorter-v1/README.md

 # Shorter Finance

-Shorter Finance is a truly 100% decentralized infrastructure from Coinbase.
+Shorter Finance is a truly 100% decentralized infrastructure from IPI Labs.
+It comprises venues for token lending, derivatives trading and foolproof liquidation, bringing margin trading and physical delivery to the DeFi landscape with the ethos of open source.

 ## Shorter’s Core Contracts